maintainer-org/maintainer/README.md

 ### Build Docker image

-Maintainer requires two steps to build a Docker image to reduce the size of image.
+Maintainer requires two steps to build a Docker image.

 1. `scripts/build-for-alphine.sh` builds `maintainer` in a Docker container which from `golang:1.8-alpine`.
 It mounts maintainer directory into the container so the `maintainer` built from code will visiable in host.
 1. `docker build -t maintainer .` builds real image from `Dockerfile`.
 It simply copys binary `maintainer` into the image and install some dependencies such as git and github_changelog_generator.

 This way is inspired by [caicloud/cyclone](https://github.com/caicloud/cyclone).
+It could reduce the size of image significantly.